CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 ### How does LTC work?
 The time code consists of 8 bytes and a fixed sync word at the end.
 So 10 bytes in total.
 The fixed sync word at the end is used to tell the decoder that the sequence has ended.
+> A long bit period corresponds to a 0 bit <br> A double short bit period corresponds to a 1 bit

 - This is an example for one frame in the timecode: